Visiting the Cristo Rey Church, Loretto Chapel and St. Francis Cathedral in Santa Fe, New Mexico

 In Europe there are some large outside Stations of the Cross built, one of which I got to see in Germany when visiting a friend of mine years ago.
 People follow along as a pilgrimage stopping to pray at each of these stations.

-The Stations of the Cross inside of the Loretto Chapel are sculptural beautiful depictions.
+The Stations of the Cross inside of the Loretto Chapel are beautifully made.

 If you look closely at the picture above, at the base of the altar is a Bas-Relief of Leonardo Da Vinci's The Last Supper.